 Favorite Line: “Just looking for clarity / And reasons for me to get out of my bed / You made a mess of me / I lost my identity / When you went and broke up with me / I thought I would never feel normal again / Yeah, losing you was hell / Honey, I ain’t gonna lie / But then I found myself” AND “Finally feel like that girl again / That I was before we met / But a little bit better than that / I’m stronger, I’m braver, I know what I’m worth”

 I. LOVE.
 This.
 Song.
-I am obsessed with how warm and happy this song makes me feel.
+How this song makes me feel warm and happy is incredible.
 It’s exactly the feeling of waking up in the morning and finally feeling free.
 Free from loneliness and depression and finally being literally on the other side.
 The other side of where you just worked so hard to emerge out from.
 It’s an emotional and liberating feeling.

 Musically the chords and transitions really bring the vibe of the song to life.
 It’s literal sunshine and a happy deep breath in a song.
 She gave it a Stevie Wonder/Fleetwood Mac sound and it’s just so wonderful.